-For the performance part of the class, we will be using an online, virtual piano keyboard online.
+For the performance portion of the class, we will be using an online, virtual piano keyboard.
 The sheet music will be provided to you online on our course Canvas.
+This is another reason to use a computer device rather than a cell phone.
+You will be required to record yourself playing the virtual piano.

-IF you have an instrument at home that you already know how to play, you can bring it to class instead of using the virtual piano keyboard.
-If you bring your own instrument, you can go to the individual practice room to practice individually for 10-15 minutes.
+If you have an instrument at home that you already know how to play, you can use it instead of the virtual piano keyboard.